pkpapadop/hal-nerf/README.md

   3) termination_mode    #  0: use position_error_threshold, 1: use rotation_error_threshold, 2: use position_error_threshold and rotation_error_threshold
   4) output_path    # the path in which the results will be saved inside the container.
   5) export_images    # If true, the experiment results also contain visual information.
-  6) particles_random_initial_position around DFNet pose prediction    # initalization of particles' position
+  6) particles_random_initial_position    # initalization of particles' position
-  7) particles_random_initial_rotation around DFNet psoe prediction    # initialization of particles' rotation
+  7) particles_random_initial_rotation    # initialization of particles' rotation
-  8) image_idx    # the ground truth image.
-We tried to find the pose of the camera when this image was taken.
-It is used only for visualization purposes to compare it with the predicted result.
+  8) image_idx    # the index of the testing sample
+  9) factor      # The downscale factor used must match the one chosen during the training of the pose regressor

 10) If you want to visualize the experiment, activate rviz visualization.
 In another terminal, access the running container with this command: